webtactics/gloucesterthunderboltsswimmingclub/pages/events/swim-nsw.md

 Swimming NSW is the peak body for the sport in NSW.
 Swimming NSW also includes the ACT as an area with ACT Government jurisdictional oversight.

-Swimming NSW currently maintains a membership of over 32,000 members across 12 affiliated Areas and over 350 clubs.
+<p><strong>Swimming NSW currently maintains a membership of over 32,000 members across 12 affiliated Areas and over 350 clubs.</strong></p>

 {% include "components/events/2025-26-Season-SwimNSW-Events.njk" %}